 Multidimensional data represents data captured at multiple times or multiple depths or heights.
-These data types are commonly used in atmospheric, oceanographic, and earth sciences.
-Multidimensional raster data can be captured by satellite observations in which data is collected at certain time intervals, or generated from numerical models in which data is aggregated, interpolated, or simulated from other data sources.
+This data type is commonly used in atmospheric, oceanographic, and earth sciences.
+Multidimensional raster data can be captured by satellite observations, in which data is collected at certain time intervals, or generated from numerical models, in which data is aggregated, interpolated, or simulated from other data sources.

-ArcGIS Pro is capable of visualizing, managing, and processing multidimensional raster data, and publishing it as a web service.
-Adding a multidimensional raster layer to the map view allows you to explore your variables in one file, and the Multidimensional contextual tab provides an interactive experience for you to display the data slices you want and access the tools and functions for processing your multidimensional raster data quickly.
+You can use ArcGIS Pro to visualize, manage, and process multidimensional raster data, as well as publish it as a web service.
+Adding a multidimensional raster layer to the map view allows you to explore your variables in one file, and the Multidimensional contextual tab provides an interactive way for you to display the data slices you want and access the tools and functions for processing multidimensional raster data quickly.

 Multidimensional raster data is large and can be challenging to manage.
 The primary data management structures for managing multidimensional raster data are the multidimensional mosaic dataset and the multidimensional CRF.

 CRF is the default output raster format for geoprocessing tools that generate multidimensional rasters.
 The .crf file is optimized for writing and reading large files in a distributed processing and storage environment.
 In a .crf file, multidimensional raster data is divided into smaller bundles of tiles, which allows multiple processes to write simultaneously to an output.